Photo: Erik Flyg

 The Perception Neuroscience group conducts basic research aimed toward a better understanding of the neural and behavioral function of the olfactory system, and how it interacts with the other senses to interpret our environment in health and disease.

-Respiration is one of the fundamental rhythms of life, with its effects stretching far beyond basic oxygenation.
-Recent studies have demonstrated that breathing modulates how we process basic perceptual stimuli and tentative evidence also indicate that breathing might regulate cognitive processes.
-In this project under the leadership of Dr. Artin Arshamian, we are assessing how this rhythmic activity, repeated 9-24 times each minute, shapes basic perception and cognition and what neural mechanisms allow this integration between breathing and perception/cognition.
+Respiration is one of the fundamental rhythms of life, with effects that extend well beyond basic oxygenation.
+A growing body of work has shown that breathing modulates the processing of basic perceptual stimuli, and tentative evidence indicates that breathing may also regulate higher-order cognitive processes.
+We aim to determine how this rhythmic activity, repeated 9–24 times each minute, shapes the neural processing of perceptual and cognitive information, and to identify the mechanisms that allow the respiratory signal to be integrated with sensory and cognitive systems across the brain.

 In this project we study the primate ability to generalize.
 Working memory refers to our ability to temporarily hold a limited set of information in a particular online state that allows us to access and manipulate this information.
 Importantly, these abilities generalize to any information and not just information we previously trained to perform such manipulations on.
 We test the novel theory that these abilities, along with many other aspects of generalization, builds on utilizing the spatial structure of cortex.
 To test this we study spatiotemporal dynamics of brain activity, including brain oscillations and travelling waves.
 We also perform network simulations where we explore the computational power of this theory.

-Karolinska Institute, Clinical Neuroscience / Division of Psychology, Nobels väg 9, Stockholm, 17177, Sweden
+Karolinska Institutet, Clinical Neuroscience / Division of Psychology, Nobels väg 9, Stockholm, 17177, Sweden

 Karolinska Institutet, Department of Clinical Neuroscience/Division of Psychology, Nobels väg 9, Stockholm, 17177, Sverige